 Distance from Best Western the Gables: approx 4.5 miles

-Now open and ready for boarding, Aerospace Bristol tells the amazing story of Bristol’s world-class aerospace industry and gives you and your family the chance to step aboard a British icon, Concorde Alpha Foxtrot.
-Designed, built and tested in Bristol, she was the final Concorde to be built and the last to fly.
+Aerospace Bristol tells the incredible story of Bristol’s amazing aviation achievements and gives you and your family the chance to step aboard Concorde Alpha Foxtrot, the last of the supersonic jets ever to fly.

 Distance from The Gables: approx 12.5 miles